shristi39/e-shop-in-golang/README.md

 | Api  |Description
 |---|---
 |r.GET"/register"  |When there comes the new user  at first they register during this api wil call and registration form will appear
-|r.POST"/register"|After the registration there comes the data and this api will call which checks either the name,email,password match the given security conditions if it matches then it will redirect to the home page or it will show the unsuccesful message.
+|r.POST"/register"|After the registration there comes the data in the POST form and this api will call which checks either the name,email,password match the given security conditions if it matches then it will redirect to the home page or it will show the unsuccesful message.
 |r.POST"/user/login"|This api will be called after login and by calling this api there will generate the user token.
 |r.GET"/login" |When the existing and registered user signin this api will called and user get logined if the login info is incorrect then their appear the unsuccesful message.
 |r.GET"/logout"  |This api will call when the existing user will logout from  the site